Terms of Service

 6.4 Photographs and end-user notices

-The Customer acknowledges that the Service captures, stores and embeds within generated reports photographs taken at job sites, together with timestamps and signatures, and that the Service strips EXIF metadata (including any geolocation coordinates and camera details) from stored images.
+The Customer acknowledges that the Service captures, stores and embeds within generated reports photographs taken at job sites, together with timestamps and signatures.
+For images captured through our field application, the Service removes EXIF metadata (including any geolocation coordinates and camera details) from the stored image.
+We do not warrant that metadata is removed from images that reach the Service by other paths, such as images synced from a Connected Platform, and the Customer should not rely on metadata removal for those images.
 The Customer is solely responsible for: (i) determining whether to share generated reports with any third party (including its own clients); (ii) redacting or controlling any sensitive information (such as residential addresses, identifiable individuals, or commercially sensitive markings) before sharing; and (iii) any consequences of such sharing.

 6.5 No AI training on Customer Data